This article will walk you through what a Record Status is, where it is located, and how it affects the contract lifecycle.

 |

 Renewals Allowed | number | Agreements that have an auto-renewal, may have a maximum number of times they will auto-renew before expiring.
-If left blank then the number of auto-renewals will be unlimited. |
+If left blank then the number of auto-renewals will be unlimited. | Only required for auto-renewing contracts that have a maximum number of auto-renewal.
+If not present or left blank the contract will auto-renew perpetually until canceled/terminated. |

-Renewal Term Length | duration | If an agreement auto-renews or has an optional extension, that renewal/extension will have a term (1 year, 6 months, etc). |
+Renewal Term Length | duration | If an agreement auto-renews or has an optional extension, that renewal/extension will have a term (1 year, 6 months, etc). | Required for agreements that are auto-renewing or have an optional extension and used to calculate the new expiration date when the agreement renews. |

 Renewal Type | text - multiple choice |